What the Research Shows

 TB-500: Thymosin Beta-4 for Systemic Recovery

 TB-500 is a synthetic version of Thymosin Beta-4 (Tβ4), a naturally occurring peptide found in virtually all human cells.
-Thymosin Beta-4 was originally discovered as a thymic hormone involved in immune function, but subsequent research revealed its far broader role in tissue repair and regeneration.
+Thymosin Beta-4 was originally discovered as a thymic hormone involved in immune function, but subsequent research revealed its far broader role in recovery support and regeneration.

 How TB-500 Works